eltimster/arc-medtechai/phd-openings.md

+### Financial assistance:

+These positions are supported by a scholarship and a supplemented living stipend of A$34,848 per annum.

 ## Context-specific Clinical Decision Support Leveraging Clinical Practice Guidelines

 This PhD project will focus on identification of relevant clinical guidelines